 Golden LEAF works to fund projects with promise to bring significant economic improvement with priority given to North Carolina’s tobacco-dependent, economically distressed, or rural communities.
 We welcome eligible entities to submit a grant application for a project that is consistent with Golden LEAF’s priorities.

-Golden LEAF has two standard programs open to eligible entities seeking grants: Open Grants Program and Economic Catalyst.
-These programs complement other ongoing initiatives of the Foundation, such as Hurricane Florence Programs.
+Golden LEAF has two standard programs open to eligible entities seeking grants: Open Grants Program and Economic Catalyst Program.
+These programs complement other ongoing initiatives of the Foundation, such as Disaster Recovery Grant Program.
 After you read through each program description, feel free to contact a member of the program staff if you have further questions about eligibility or program requirements or priorities.

 Step 1.
 Determine which grant program is best suited for your proposed project.